 We love homegrown rhubarb with its tender, juicy stalks and tart flavour and it's just started coming through on the farm.
-The perfect time to explore some new rhubarb recipes, make your own condiments ready for summer BBQs or perfect a mouth-watering rhubarb and almond tatin.
+This is the perfect time to explore some new rhubarb recipes, make your own condiments ready for summer BBQs or perfect a mouth-watering rhubarb and almond tatin.

 This compote is lovely warm and cold; with custard or ice cream for dessert - we recommend spooning it on top of cheesecake!
 It's also perfect with yoghurt and granola or porridge for breakfast.
 To take it up a notch in indulgence, purée it and ripple through some double cream or custard.